cowboy/ModularSynthPanelGenerator/README.md

 1. In Fusion open the `Scripts and Add-Ins` dialog by pressing `Shift + S` or going to `Utilities -> Add-Ins -> Scripts and Add-Ins` in the top menu of the Design workspace.
 2. Click the `+` (plus) icon at the top of the `Scripts and Add-Ins` dialog and select `Script or add-in from device`.
 3. Choose the folder created after unzipping / cloning.
-It will be named something like `EurorackPanelGenerator` or `EurorackPanelGenerator-vX.Y.Z` and will contain `lib`, `commands` and `resources` folders, as well as files like `EurorackPanelGenerator.manifest` and `EurorackPanelGenerator.py` (you may not be able to see some of the folder contents in the `+` file dialog).
+It will be named something like `ModularSynthPanelGenerator` or `ModularSynthPanelGenerator-vX.Y.Z` and will contain `lib`, `commands` and `resources` folders, as well as files like `ModularSynthPanelGenerator.manifest` and `ModularSynthPanelGenerator.py` (you may not be able to see some of the folder contents in the `+` file dialog).
-4. Verify that you see the `EurorackPanelGenerator` add-in in the `Scripts and Add-Ins` dialog list.
+4. Verify that you see the `ModularSynthPanelGenerator` add-in in the `Scripts and Add-Ins` dialog list.
-5. Enable the `Run` option for the `EurorackPanelGenerator` add-in.
+5. Enable the `Run` option for the `ModularSynthPanelGenerator` add-in.

 When done correctly, the Design workspace `Solid -> Create` menu should have a `Eurorack Panel Generator` option.